Outsourced Contract Negotiator

 With sufficient quality preparation, you personally should be able to get most of the value from your negotiation.
 Assisting behind the scene is our preferred method of consulting.

 Crucial to solid negotiation preparation is starting your negotiation consultation early enough - this usually means long before you think you need to.
 It takes time for example to gather quality information, get the right people on your side, formulate the best strategies, and create options.
 Unless you want to get the worst from your professional negotiator, don't parachute them into a deal in the 11th hour.
 Sadly most clients call for help when things are already going off-piste.

-We would recommend your reading books and attending negotiation courses in order to improve your own negotiation skill-set, and enable you to not need as much foundation consulting at the negotiation table.
-We find that our consulting takes on a different dimension with clients who have already attended our foundation negotiation training.
+We would recommend your reading books and attending the best negotiation courses in order to improve your own negotiation skillset, and enable you to not need as much foundation consulting at the negotiation table.
+We find that our consulting takes on a different dimension with clients who have already attended our online negotiation training.
 We're able to work faster, they understand and integrate lessons more easily, and they're much more confident implementing our advice.

 When is the Party Over?

 As with any business negotiation, you should have a plan for when to go it alone - before contacting a professional negotiator.
 We suggest that you share this plan with your consultant negotiator, so that they are in agreement with you and focussed on creating the competency your company needs in your negotiation team.
 Be realistic by setting competency goals for each negotiator, rather than just pinning your hopes to a target future date.

 Payment & Reward